w3f/polkadot-wiki/docs/learn-scams.md

 ---

 Scams have unfortunately made an impact on our community.
 It's important to stay alert and protect yourself and your non-refundable crypto assets from scammers.
+If you ever feel you are being scammed, please email us [at our support email](mailto:support@web3.foundation).

 ### Types of Scams